USask-BINFO/AcrTransAct/README.md

 # AcrTransAct

 Welcome to the AcrTransAct repository!
-You can find our online tool here: (https://acrtransact.usask.ca).
+You can use our web application here: (https://AcrTransAct.usask.ca).

 This repository serves as a comprehensive method to reproduce the experiments conducted in our paper titled: **AcrTransAct: Pre-trained Protein Transformer Models for the Detection of Type I Anti-CRISPR Activities** and provides insight into the backend of our tool.